1986 - ZX Spectrum 48 Kbyte RAM+ROM, Z80 Assembly, 4th Forth, ~9yo

 it as well, as I could use other editors…Mostly because of the limitations, I think it’s a lot easier to teach Clojure, but it’s also faster to make new-comers effective.

-For that reason, I think bbatsov’s inf-clojure
+For that reason, I think bbatsov’s inf-clojure has a great potential

 to be a beginner tool, if we could bridge the differences between the